jhpyle/docassemble/_docs/docker.md

   kills them, called `watchdog`.
 * A [WebSocket] server that supports the [live help] functionality, called `websockets`.
+* A [unoconv] server, called `unoconv`

 In addition to starting background tasks, [Supervisor] coordinates the running of ad-hoc tasks, including:

+* A bare-bones web server called `nascent` that runs during the initialization process, so that the application responds on port 80.
 * A script called `sync` that consolidates log files in one place, to support the [Logs] interface.
 * A script called `reset` that restarts the server.